Improve your search engine rankings with SEO. Learn actionable techniques for search engine optimization, content marketing & link building.

 KPIs are specific metrics about your traffic data and are measurable targets.
 I.e. - visitor engagement, social engagement and won/lost backlinks.
 They give a deeper insight into how consumers interact with your brand, website and content.
 Performance metrics can be measured with tools like Google Analytics and SEMRush.

-Remember, search traffic itself won’t fill your sales funnel.
+Remember, search traffic itself won’t fill your sales pipeline.
 The trick here is to attract qualified consumers to your website and get them to engage with your brand.

 Set realistic and attainable KPI targets meaningful for your business to grow.
 Measure these targets often and track your performance.